DerwenAI/bwyd/BWYD.md

 ## Abstract

-Goal: make it simpler to define good recipes rapidly while using computed tools to catch errors and inconsistencies
+Goal: make it simpler to define good recipes rapidly while using computational tools to catch errors and inconsistencies

 Premise: what if the human cook behaved like a robot, following recipe instructions?